 The lymph (lymphatic) system

-The lymph system is important to understand because it is one of the ways in which lung cancers can spread.
-This system has several parts.
+The lymph system is one of the ways in which lung cancers can spread.
+This system has several parts:

 Lung cancer cells can enter lymphatic vessels and begin to grow in lymph nodes around the bronchi and in the mediastinum (the area between the 2 lungs).
-When lung cancer cells have reached the lymph nodes, they are more likely to have spread to other organs of the body as well.
-The stage (extent) of the cancer and decisions about treatment are based to some extent on whether or not the cancer has spread to certain groups of lymph nodes.
-These topics are discussed later in the section, "How is small cell lung cancer staged?"
+Once lung cancer cells have reached the lymph nodes, they are more likely to have spread to other organs of the body as well.
+The stage (extent) of the cancer and decisions about treatment are based in part on whether or not the cancer has spread to the nearby lymph nodes in the mediastinum.
+These topics are discussed later in the section “How is small cell lung cancer staged?”